 Light therapy consists of using artificial light to regulate sleep.
 To undergo light therapy, you may have to buy a light box.
 This is a special machine that produces full-spectrum light that resembles sunlight.

 Light therapy can be particularly helpful for those who need to synchronize their sleeping and waking habits with their work schedule.
 For example, if you work a night shift, the light box can help your body experience the night as “day.”
 This will help you sleep later on.

 This cognitive behavioral technique requires you to follow a strict sleeping and waking schedule.
 The goal is to retrain your brain.
 You follow the schedule for one month before introducing minor changes.
 No naps are allowed.
 You’ll use successive three-hour delays in your bedtime for six days until you reach the proper amount of sleep.
 Here’s a sample chronotherapy schedule:

 |Saturday||Sleep noon to 8 p.m.|

 |Monday||Sleep 6 p.m. to 2 a.m.|

-Your outlook depends on how well you adhere to treatment and lifestyle changes.
-Light therapy and resetting your sleep schedule can be long-term solutions.
-However, you have to stick with these treatments for them to be effective.
+It’s important that you adhere to any treatment and lifestyle changes that your doctor recommends.
+Sleep hygiene, light therapy, and resetting your sleep schedule can be long-term solutions.
+However, it’s important to stick these routines in order to ensure the best outcome.